 Know thyself and what you want to pay for.
 Once again if your developer says, yes, I will do a great job they may not have the support around to make it a great project; through the assistance of Project Managers or particularly with the assistance of UX.
 In recent years there has been a change to be more UX focused and customer focused.
 Really finding out what the customer needs and then developing a development project around the customer is of high importance.
 It is a skill that will define the quality of the development process.

 Referees.
 Call their referees.
 Ask for referees of similar size and give them a buzz.
 Talk to them not only about their development project but how they engage with you as a developer.
 Were there people at hand?
 Were they quick to respond?
 Did they deliver on time?
 What methods are they using to move the project along?

+Small tasks.
 This one I used quite often.
-It’s giving any developer, particularly overseas, I chunked a large project down to a 5% piece.
-I would give each three or four final developers, it was the final filter process, I would give them a really small chunk of the project and I’d say I need this built.
+It’s giving any developer, particularly overseas, a task where I’ve chunked a large project down to a 5% piece.
+I would give each of three or four final developers, it was the final filter process, I would give them a really small chunk of the project and I’d say I need this built.

 There’s no way to know if a coder is going to end up being the right fit at the start of a project.
 Before you lose time and money, you can apply some of the concepts we’ve introduced in this video.
 Test your coders out with a few smaller pieces of the project and see how they approach the job.
 Is it getting finished?
 How elegant is the result?
 You are better off spending a little money to get a feel for the right people to work with than to spend more money on an entire project that you can’t get out of.

 Do you need to work with a gifted team of developers aimed at understanding your goals?
 Contact us, and let’s discuss your project today.